derlin/josdk-operator-dependent-crs/README.md

 This is a reproducible example of https://github.com/java-operator-sdk/java-operator-sdk/issues/1437.

-Check the branches, as there may be multiple tests / proposed implementations.
+Check the branches, as there may be multiple tests / proposed implementations:
+* `config-cacher` branch: first try, using two reconcilers (one for config and one for db).
+The config is put in an application cache.
+Problem: the cache is not always up-to-date, as db can be reconciled before configs.
+* `primary-indexer`: a test based on the primary-indexer examples on JOSDK, but this doesn't work.
+* `main`: previously called `primary-to-secondary`, the implementation that is for now working the best.

 Comments may be added as issues to this repo.